overengineered/listr2-scheduler/README.md

 ).run();
 ```

-Besides `"vivid"` printer (which uses default Listr2 renderer with some customizations)
+Besides `"summary"` printer (which uses default Listr2 renderer with some customizations)
 `listr2-scheduler` offers only `"verbose"` alternative which prints all events with
 timestamp prefix.